hobbit-xD/panda_dashboard/README.md

 # Panda Digital Mini-Dashboard

+A digital dashboard using Python, a Raspberry Pi 4, vehicle's On Board Diagnostics (OBD-II) Port and displaying data in an external 1.8" TFT display, placed in the watch case.

+## Motivation

 The main goal of this project is to create a digital dashboard containing the data missing in the original dashboard, for example engine revs, water temperature and so on.
-Data are retrived from OBD2 and processed from Raspberry pi and displayed in an external 1.8" TFT display, placed in the watch case.

 ## Display wiring